 + You will receive information about PUA benefits in your online account, by email, and by mail.

 + PUA benefits will be backdated to whenever you first became eligible due to COVID-19.

-I have lost or had reduced hours for both 1099 and W-2 jobs.
+I have lost or had reduced hours for both freelance and part-time or full-time jobs.
 Can I apply?

 Yes, you can apply.
-Any individual with W-2s and 1099s in Minnesota should apply for unemployment benefits on the same Minnesota Unemployment website: https://www.uimn.org/applicants/index.jsp You must report all wages earned, whether they’re W-2 or 1099 wages.
+Any individual with W-2s (tax forms issued for full-time or part-time work, where taxes are withheld) and 1099s (tax forms issued for contract or freelance jobs) in Minnesota should apply for unemployment benefits on the same Minnesota Unemployment website: https://www.uimn.org/applicants/index.jsp You must report all wages earned, whether they’re W-2 or 1099 wages.

 In the past, state unemployment benefits were only available to W-2 employees.
-However, an individual that works part-time as a W-2 employee and part-time as an independent contractor may be eligible for traditional state unemployment if they meet the eligibility criteria.
+However, an individual that works part-time as a W-2 employee and part-time as an independent contractor will only for traditional state unemployment.
 If the individual is not eligible for traditional state unemployment benefits, they will be eligible for the federal Pandemic Unemployment Assistance (PUA).

 Per the Unemployment Insurance website: "If you received wages from an employer, you may be eligible for regular unemployment benefits.
 Go to the COVID-19 Information for Workers for more information about regular unemployment benefits.
 You cannot receive regular or extended benefits and PUA benefits at the same time."
 However, if you're not eligible for traditional Unemployment Insurance, you may be eligible for PUA.

 To qualify for PUA benefits, the individual must not be eligible for regular unemployment benefits and be unemployed, partially unemployed, or unable or unavailable to work because of certain health or economic consequences of the COVID-19 pandemic.